CodeChefVIT/clueminati-2.0-webapp/README.md

 <h2 align="center"> Clueminati 2.0 </h2>
 <br/>

-> <p>Clueminati is CodeChef VIT’s treasure hunt event organised for the second time in 2024.
-The portal serves as a webapp for the participants to create or join team and keep track of their team's score and their position on the leaderboard.
+> <p>Clueminati is CodeChef VIT's annual treasure hunt event, returning for its second edition in 2024.
+This web application facilitates team creation, score tracking, and real-time leaderboard management, providing participants with a seamless and engaging experience throughout the competition.

 </p>